-Homeostasis in the animal organism, transport processes across the biological membrane, characterization and regulation of the enzymatic reactions.
-Basic knowledge of the molecular biology.
+Homeostasis in the animal organism, transport processes across the biological membrane, characterization, and regulation of the enzymatic reactions.
+Basic knowledge of molecular biology.

 Practical lessons theme

 Students are hereby informed that the order and dates of the laboratory practicals in Veterinary Biochemistry 1. are as follows:

 |I.||Blood plasma||20-24 September

 |IV.||Digestive enzymes||8-12 November

 Practicals III-V. : 6th Dec (Monday), starting is possible between 1200 – 1400 o’clock.